astral-sh/uv/README.md

 uv is continuously built, tested, and developed against its Tier 1 platforms.
 Inspired by the Rust project, Tier 1 can be thought of as ["guaranteed to work"](https://doc.rust-lang.org/beta/rustc/platform-support.html).

-Puffin has Tier 2 support (["guaranteed to build"](https://doc.rust-lang.org/beta/rustc/platform-support.html)) for the following platforms:
+uv has Tier 2 support (["guaranteed to build"](https://doc.rust-lang.org/beta/rustc/platform-support.html)) for the following platforms:

 - Linux (PPC64)
 - Linux (PPC64LE)